Students in Lincoln School of Creative Arts use the Harvard referencing style. You are required to follow this guidance for all of your assessed work.

 Mitchell, A. (2020) Hadestown [online performance].
 Available from https://youtu.be/u-LzVEOPD7E?si=JX1QQdJSLeKQJSY3 [accessed 19 December 2024].

-If you are a 2nd or 3rd year, or Postgraduate, Creative Writing student, you will be expected to use the MHRA referencing style.
+If you are a 3rd year, or Postgraduate, Creative Writing student, you will be expected to use the MHRA referencing style.

 First year Creative Writing students will be using the Harvard referencing style from 24-25 academic year onwards.